hyperledger-archives/composer-sample-applications/packages/digitalproperty-app/README.md

 ### Downloading Fabric

-Issue from the `fabric-tools` directory
+Issue the following command from the `fabric-tools` directory:
 ```
 $ ./downloadFabric.sh
 ```

 ### Starting Fabric

-Issue  from the `fabric-tools` directory
+Issue the following command from the `fabric-tools` directory:
 ```
 $ ./startFabric.sh
 ```

 ### Stop Fabric

-Issue from the `fabric-tools` directory
+Issue the following command from the `fabric-tools` directory:
 ```
 $ ./stopFabric.sh
 ```

-By default, this 'start' script will pause for 15 seconds to let Fabric start - on some systems this isn't enough.
+By default, this 'start' script will pause for 15 seconds to let Fabric start - on some systems this may not be enough.
 If you see fails in running `startFabric.sh` you can alter this value - its controlled by a environment variable that takes a numeric value representing the number of seconds to wait.

 ```
 $ export FABRIC_START_TIMEOUT=30